Current and Future Interests

 The primary focus of my current research is on characterizing the neural circuitry of individuals who have been exposed to extremely traumatic events, in which subsequent psychiatric illness has developed.
 These research efforts have allowed me to explore a variety of domains pertaining to clinical, behavioural, and computational neuroscience.
 Taken together, my current research studies largely relate to the neural and behavioural correlates of altered memory and cognitive functioning, in addition to the re-wiring of functional connections within the brain following life-threatening events.
 Critically memory, attention, and cognitive processes are commonly affected by trauma, yet their neural correlates in relation to trauma are poorly understood.

-One of my many passions resides in the application of mathematical and statistical analyses.
+One of my many passions resides in the application of mathematical and statistical theory in order to implement novel brain-computer interfaces as potential adjunctive treatments.
 Personally, I find neuroimaging to be a particularly fascinating modality because it provides an intersect by which statistical methods can be “brought to life” by applying them to answer practical research questions that are based in psychology and neuroscience.
 I have a wide range of experience with both simple statistical approaches such as univariate analyses and statistical parametric mapping, as well as with complex topics related to Bayesian statistical theory, dynamic causal modelling, and machine learning applications.
 Further reflected in my current research efforts is my interest in characterizing psychiatric heterogeneity and identifying subtypes of illness, such as dissociative symptoms in trans-diagnostic psychiatric populations.
 More specifically, I am interested in how dissociative responses affect neural correlates of spatial awareness, interoception, consciousness, and proprioception.

 POSTTRAUMATIC STRESS DISORDER